thomas-xin/Ectoplasm-Steganography/README.md

 #### Encoding
 - Convert the data from text to binary if not already in that format
 - Automatically select from a list of compression algorithms (currently Base128, [Brotli](https://en.wikipedia.org/wiki/Brotli) and [PAQ9A](https://en.wikipedia.org/wiki/PAQ)) to reduce the size of the data where possible
-- Split the data into equally-sized chunks using [RaptorQ](https://datatracker.ietf.org/doc/html/rfc6330), which produces an arbitrary amount of output data that does not need to be fully recovered or recovered in the correct order to be decoded
+- Split the data into equally-sized chunks using [RaptorQ](https://datatracker.ietf.org/doc/html/rfc6330), which produces an arbitrary amount of output data that does not need to be fully recovered or recovered in the correct order to be decoded.
+Unlike with traditional error correction algorithms, this method enables data recovery even in circumstances where total damage to the data exceeds 50%, as long as sufficient contiguous blocks of data are able to be recovered (which tends to occur with image operations such as cropping).
 - Create subchunk headers containing total and chunk sizes using [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) encoding, as RaptorQ does not natively store this information
 - Convert all prepared chunks into [Base45](https://www.ietf.org/archive/id/draft-faltstrom-base45-08.html), reducing to an alphanumeric representation with minimal overhead
 - Encode the data into a sequence of [QR](https://en.wikipedia.org/wiki/QR_code) codes (this produces numerous monochrome 2D barcodes that are made to be easily distinguishable amidst noise or other image data)